helium/HIP/text/0000-longfi.md

 > TODO:
 > - should we have a 'flags' field for things like ACK and ADR?
+>   - if we're absolutely certain that some flags will be necessary, we should add them to the first release of longfi instead of just adding new Tags later on.
+>   - we should probably not add any flags that to base datagram layout that are not applicable to all datagram variants

 The Datagram Tags are as follows: